mbrancato/terraform-google-vault/README.md

 The following things may be of concern from a security perspective:

 * When not using a VPC connector, this is a publicly accessible Vault instance.
 Anyone with the DNS name can connect to it.
 * By default, Vault is running on shared compute infrastructure.
-The [Google Terraform provider](https://github.com/hashicorp/terraform-provider-google) does not yet support Cloud Run on Anthos / GKE to deploy on dedicated VMs.
+The [Google Terraform provider](https://github.com/hashicorp/terraform-provider-google) does not yet support Cloud Run on Anthos / GKE to deploy on single-tenant VMs.

 ## Caveats